tmrb-9/Mentoring-scheme/README.md

   2. By the end of October, prepare for a game programming interview by:
        a. watching 3 videos on youtube.com and summarizing key points;
        b. researching top 5 interview questions;
-       c. and observing 3 programming test examples.
-  3. Learn basics of Python watching a 4.5 hours video on youtube.com by freeCodeCamp, solve 3 python practice problems for an interview from realpython.com, and compare my solutions with the given.